chakrabar/chakrabar.github.io/_posts/articles/2017-11-14-dynamic-in-csharp.md

 3. From Scott Henselman's [blog](https://www.hanselman.com/blog/C4AndTheDynamicKeywordWhirlwindTourAroundNET4AndVisualStudio2010Beta1.aspx) - ***Dynamically typed objects are still statically typed, as dynamic.*** Yes, the type of those objects are `dynamic`, and internally `object` to the `CLR`.
 But do not break your head with that, read on.

 4. Declaring something as dynamic does this one important thing - defers all the type-checks and invocation till the run-time.
-Basically, all the statements with dynamic stuffs are ignored at compile-time.
+Basically, all the statements with dynamic stuffs are ignored at compile-time (syntax is checked though) and executed only at runtime.

 5. Use of `dynamic` gives this one benefit - you can use the same variable to store different types of data (can also be done with `object`) and can seamlessly invoke members on them (NOT possible with `object`), without having to type cast or using reflection!

-6. As wel all have heard so many times ***With great power comes great responsibility.*** Using of dynamic gives you the responsibility of writing the correct-and-safe code, as compiler will not do that for you.
+6. As we all have heard so many times ***With great power comes great responsibility***, using of dynamic gives you the responsibility of writing the correct-and-safe code, as compiler will not do that for you.
 If you screw up something, your application will break at run-time.

 7. This was introduced mostly to work with systems and codes that does not follow `.NET` style strong typing and using `dynamic` will reduce lot of boilerplate code.
 It is particularly useful when working with `COM` and languages like `Python`, `Ruby` etc. So, again **use `dynamic` only if you really need to**.

-8. Big cons of using dynamic - losing compile-time checks, increased probability of errors.
+8. Big downside of using dynamic - losing compile-time checks, increased probability of errors.

 Now the code demo:
 ----